 HIGH RISK : <16 WKS OF AGE: VACC AT 8,12,16 WKS, THEN CONSIDER BOOSTING IN 6 MOS INSTEAD OF 1 YEAR THEN EVERY 3 YRS; 16 WKS-1 YR: GIVE 1-2 VACCS, 2-4 WKS APART THEN CONSIDER BOOSTING IN 6 MOS INSTEAD OF 1 YR THEN EVERY 3 YRS; OVER 1 YR: VACC ONCE THEN REPEAT IN 1 YR THEN EVERY 3 YRS;

 2: WE REQUIRE A RABIES VACCINATION FOR EVERY CAT.
-If your kitty was vaccinated elsewhere you will need to provide proof of rabies per PA State Law which is the rabies certificate.
+You need to provide proof which is the rabies certificate per PA Law.

 TRAPS: YOU CAN BRING FERAL/TNR CATS IN THEIR TRAPS BUT PLEASE COVER THEM TO REDUCE THEIR STRESS.
 If you want to bring a carrier to recover your feral in after surgery that would be great!